 Long March (Chang Zeng, CZ)

-A series of Chinese launch vehicles, the most recent of which support China's
+Long March (Chang Zeng, CZ) is a series of Chinese launch vehicles, the most recent of which support China's

 current unmanned and nascent manned space programs.
 Long March rockets are

 descendants of ballistic missiles developed by China in the 1960s following

 the breakdown of Sino-Soviet relations in June 1959.
 They fall into three

 China's first orbital launch vehicle, derived from the DF-3 (Dong Fang =